technative-academy/happytoes/README.md

 - Practiced **team-based development** using GitHub’s collaborative tools
 - Strengthened understanding of **responsive design principles**
-- Learned how to **modularize JavaScript** for better code organization
+- Learned how to **modularise JavaScript** for better code organisation
 - Improved workflow efficiency using **BEM** and **CSS variables**
 - Understood the importance of **clear version control practices**
 - Built confidence in combining **HTML, CSS, and JS** to create a fully functional, responsive website